 Table of Contents

 There are also hosted monitoring options available for Google Cloud users through MetricFire’s offering of Hosted Graphite and Hosted Grafana.
-We will do a thorough comparison of both methods and list out the pros and cons of each.
+We will do a thorough comparison of both methods and list the pros and cons of each.

 The easiest way to get started is to jump onto MetricFire’s free trial where you can try out Graphite and Grafana in just a few minutes.
 You should book a demo with MetricFire’s team and talk about your monitoring strategy!